abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 The default constructor is inserted only when no explicit constructor is defined.

-It is used to provide the default values to the object like `0`, `null`, etc..., depending on the type.

 ### this()
 We can use this to call constructor of current object and not create a new object in memory while doing so.
 ```java